 Balding takes place because testosterone in men is converted to dihydrotestosterone by an enzyme.
 Dihydrotestosterone actually makes hair thinner and shorter, and the amount of the enzyme that converts testosterone to dihydrotestosterone is largely due to heredity.

 A balding man can have normal amounts of testosterone, but with more of this enzyme, the more balding occurs.
 The enzyme actually doesn’t increase with age, and it’s not known whether it comes more from the mother or the father.
 Either way, if you’re born with more of this enzyme, there’s a good chance you’ll begin balding.

 This particular enzyme isn’t the only determining factor.
 The number of receptors a man has for the enzyme also plays a role.
 The more they have of these, the more hair they will lose over time.
-Asian men actually experience hair loss at less of a rate because it’s believed they naturally have less of this enzyme in their hair follicles, or a fewer amount of receptors.
-Unfortunately, you have no control on what you get when you are born.
+Asian men experience hair loss at less of a rate because it’s believed they naturally have less of this enzyme in their hair follicles or a fewer amount of receptors.
+Unfortunately, you have no control over what you get when you are born.